 - A Q&A session with West End practitioners

 - London Olympia Perform Live – a specialist trade show for anyone looking for a future in Acting, Singing, Performing Arts, Stage Management and Technical Theatre

 - Regular theatre visits including the Globe and West End productions

-- Regular workshops and sessions with GSA (Guildford School of Acting), PPA (Performance Preparation Academy) and KSA (Academy of Performing Arts)
+- Regular workshops and sessions with GSA (Guildford School of Acting), PPA (Performance Preparation Academy)

 - Taking part in a variety of College Productions: Sweet Charity, Cabaret, Chicago, Hairspray, Ghost and Sweeney Todd (See the Final Showcase programme)

 In addition to course specific experiences, students also have the opportunity to get involved in the College’s Activities Programme.

 All students need to gain an experience of the work place during their time at College and for students studying vocational courses it should ideally be linked to one of their subject areas.

 This course allows students to develop skills in Performance, Acting, Voice and Movement.
 Students will develop a broad range of performance skills that will be incorporated in a final production.

 There is a coursework element, including actor’s logbook, interviews, research and publicity.